-Our Board considers cybersecurity risk as part of its risk oversight function and has delegated to the Audit Committee oversight of cybersecurity and other information technology risks.
-The Audit Committee oversees management's implementation of our cybersecurity risk management program.
-In addition, management updates the Audit Committee, as necessary, regarding any material cybersecurity incidents, as well as any incidents with lesser impact potential.
+Our Board considers cybersecurity risk as part of its risk oversight function and oversees management's implementation of our cybersecurity risk management program.
+In addition, management updates the Board, as necessary, regarding any material cybersecurity incidents, as well as any incidents with lesser impact potential.

-The Audit Committee reports to the full Board regarding its activities, including those related to cybersecurity.
-The full Board also receives briefings from management on our cyber risk management program on a quarterly basis.
+The Board receives briefings from management on our cyber risk management program on a quarterly basis.
 Board members receive presentations on cybersecurity topics from our Senior Vice President of Information Systems as well as our Vice President of Information Security and Compliance, internal security staff or external experts as part of the Board's continuing education on topics that impact public companies.
+The Audit Committee oversees required disclosures in the event of a cybersecurity breach.

 As part of our board refreshment efforts in recent years, we have added directors with information technology governance skills.
-Currently, five members of our board, including all four members of our Audit Committee, have cybersecurity experience from their principal occupation, other professional experience or third-party director education courses on cybersecurity, including cyber risk governance, and data privacy and security issues and trends.
+Currently, five members of our Board have cybersecurity experience from their principal occupation, other professional experience or third-party director education courses on cybersecurity, including cyber risk governance, and data privacy and security issues and trends.